CER-REC/conditions/src/components/FeatureDescription/README.md

 # Feature Description

-This section contains a text description of the feature in summary, such as what it is and how the NEB deals with it.
+This section contains a text description of the feature in summary, such as what it is and how the CER deals with it.
 This text will be scrollable if need be.

 ## Interaction Requirements